dhanush/yo-mean-pass/README.md

 yo-mean-pass
 ============

+Yo-MEAN-Pass is an attempt to bring the [MEAN stack](http://blog.mongodb.org/post/49262866911/the-mean-stack-mongodb-expressjs-angularjs-and) into [Yeoman](http://yeoman.io/) along with security layer, [PassportJS](http://passportjs.org/).
+This project provides a basic template for all these tehcnologies built into one project.

-Yo-MEAN-Pass is an attempt to bring the MEAN stack into Yeoman.
-This is not based on the yo generator `angular-fullstack`, but using the yo generator `angular` with [mean](https://github.com/linnovate/mean)
+This is not based on the yo generator `angular-fullstack`, but using the yo generator `angular` with [mean](https://github.com/linnovate/mean).
+I went about creating this template since I liked the directory structure in [mean](https://github.com/linnovate/mean), and wanted to use it along with the yo generator.

 ## [Yeoman](http://yeoman.io/) ##